Windows

 where /r C:\ local.txt proof.txt

-# Display hidden files
+# Display ALL files

-Get-ChildItem -Path C:\Users -Include *.txt,*.pdf,*.xls,*.xlsx,*.doc,*.docx,*ini,*.log,*.ps1 -File -Recurse -ErrorAction SilentlyContinue
+Get-ChildItem -Path C:\Users -Include *.txt,*.pdf,*.xls,*.xlsx,*.doc,*.docx,*ini,*.log,*.ps1,*.kdbx -File -Recurse -ErrorAction SilentlyContinue

 Get-ChildItem -Path C:\ -Include SAM,SYSTEM -File -Recurse -ErrorAction SilentlyContinue